hupili/agile-ir/cases/case4-organize-practical-common-lisp-book/index.md

 However, as shown above, the use cases are different.
 Flexible use of `xargs` can save one from writing looping scripts.

+### Download the Figures

+One may notice that we missed the figures in the output PDF.
+This is left out intentionally.
+With all stuffs presented in `agile-ir` project, you can do it in 1 minute.

+Enjoy the book in your favourate reader!

 ## Reminder

    * Fair use for the PDF book.
    * Help spread the word if you find useful.